niplav/site/fullindex.md

 ### AI Outputs

 My favourite LLM outputs.
-These have received varying degrees of editing, but usually not that much.
+These have received varying degrees of editing, but usually not that much, so I *do* consider them kinda sloppy.
+Peruse at your own risk.

 * Comparisons, Analogies, Equivalences
 	* [Cross-Domain System Analogies](./outputs/analogies.html)